 Frequent bus links to East Linton are provided by EastCoastBuses (X7 and 106).
 A less frequent service (120 from Eve Coaches, running between North Berwick and Dunbar) passes along the eastern edge of the wood, and will stop and pick up there on request.

 Registration & Start Times

-This will be online (and for newcomers at the car park) – look for the ELO flag and tent!
+This will be online in advance.
+Limited Entry on the Day at Registration near the car park – look for the ELO flag.

 Start and Finish:

 Start times will be from 1:30pm to 3:00pm.